Chart Color Schemes

 Kalkie features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.3% of all households, including 31.7% couples with children, 34.2% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 20.7%, with lone person households at 18.0% and group households comprising 2.3%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.4.
+Family households comprise 79.3% of all households, including 31.7% couples with children, 34.2% couples without children, and 12.0% single parent families.
+Non-family households make up the remaining 20.7%, with lone person households at 18.0% and group households comprising 2.3% of the total.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.4 people.

 Frequently Asked Questions - Households